 With Office 365, Microsoft has focused on a cloud product that responds to the dynamically evolving business landscape.
 Constant digital connectivity is vital for the modern economy and there is a fundamental shift in the way people work, the devices they use, and how they access and share information.
 Microsoft Office 365 responds to this need by delivering a Productivity Suite that is accessible from any device, anytime and anywhere.
 Business users can have access to their data at all times in order to quickly respond to customers and handle daily operations.

 Offered as a monthly subscription based service, Office 365 is an effective yet affordable solution for organisations of all sizes.
 There is no upfront cost for the software and the regular updates are included in the subscription.
 It comes off the shelf with no need for new servers or to hire people with technical competencies.
-Organizations no longer have to make a large upfront IT infrastructure investment and can greatly reduce their on-going IT costs, which helps them to save time, money and free up valued resources.
+Organisations no longer have to make a large upfront IT infrastructure investment and can greatly reduce their on-going IT costs, which helps them to save time, money and free up valued resources.

 The value of Office 365 extends to its flexibility, the software allows for the flexible management of user licences, according to current business requirements, for example to manage changing headcounts.
 Moreover Office 365 equips users with the services they require, making it easy to make changes to the license package and add-on products when the demand arises.